 Standard and drop-down rich media mobile ad units are considered the most popular among advertisers.
 However, different formats of rich media ads are designed to achieve different purposes.

-A study mentions that rich media advertising increases user interaction, improves brand recall, and enhances message recall.
+Rich media advertising increases user interaction, improves brand recall, and enhances message recall.
 This elicits impression growth and increases ad revenue from your display advertising campaigns.

-Pros and cons of rich media ads for advertisers
+Pros of rich media ads for advertisers

 300*250 pixels